Guselkumab

 Neutrophil count decreased

-In two Phase III psoriatic arthritis clinical studies, through the placebo-controlled period, the adverse event of decreased neutrophil count was reported more frequently in the guselkumab-treated group (0.9%) than in the placebo group (0%).
-Through 1 year, the adverse event of decreased neutrophil count was reported in 0.9% of patients treated with guselkumab.
+In two Phase III psoriatic arthritis clinical studies, through the placebo-controlled period, the adverse reaction of decreased neutrophil count was reported more frequently in the guselkumab-treated group (0.9%) than in the placebo group (0%).
+Through 1 year, the adverse reaction of decreased neutrophil count was reported in 0.9% of patients treated with guselkumab.
 In most cases, the decrease in blood neutrophil count was mild, transient, not associated with infection and did not lead to discontinuation of treatment.

 Gastroenteritis